paddyredbeard/paddyredbeard/README.md

 I'm Patrick.

-- 🔭 I’m currently working on a [Wordle Helper](https://github.com/paddyredbeard/wordle-helper), just for fun.
+- 🔭 I’m currently working on a [Wordle Helper](https://github.com/paddyredbeard/wordle-helper), just for kicks.
 - ⚡ Fun fact: I like bikes 🚲.
 And tacos 🌮.

 <!--